apache/iotdb/docs/UserGuide/System-Tools/Monitor-and-Log-Tools.md

 > Note:
 > if `enable_monitor_series_write=true`, when IoTDB is restarted, the previous statistics data will be recovered into memory.
-> if `enable_monitor_series_write=false`, IoTDB will forget all statistics data after the instance is restarted.
+> if `enable_monitor_series_write=false`, all statistics in memory will be cleaned when IoTDB is turned off.

 #### Writing Data Monitor

 At present, the monitor system can be divided into two modules: global writing statistics and storage group writing statistics.
-The global statistics records the number of total points and requests, and the storage group statistics counts the write data of each storage group.
+The global statistics record the number of points and requests for all written data, and the storage groups statistics count the written data for each storage group.

 The system sets the collection granularity of the monitoring module to **update the statistical information once one data file is flushed into the disk **, so the data accuracy may be different from the actual situation.
 To obtain accurate information, **Please call the `flush` method before querying **.